 On the outside Jackie, my neighbour, is outgoing and friendly.
-In her early 60s, she is like any homeowner who just wanted to make her home a haven to live in, a beautiful place to come back to, after a days work.
+She is like any homeowner who just wanted to make her home a haven to live in, a beautiful place to come back to, after a days work.
 As they were redecorating the lounge she was looking for a really long piece, that would serve as a focal point just above her fireplace.

 The lounge/dining area was the space for time together as a family, so it was only right that it should be a special.
 She had already chosen her colours and narrowed down the curtains and colour scheme for the room.